 Inspiring Questions And Fanning The Flames Of Wonder

-A great teacher has the ability to inspire students to ask more questions, not just to answer them.
-Their role in leading students to knowledge is not to satisfy their desire for knowledge, but exactly the opposite: it makes them hungrier and thirstier for more knowledge, skills, and understanding.
+Not only should a good teacher be able to answer students' questions, but they should also be able to motivate students to ask more questions.
+Their role in guiding students towards knowledge is not to sate the students' desire for knowledge; quite the contrary, it is to make them hungrier and thirstier for more knowledge, skills, and comprehension.

-A good lesson will conclude with students knowing they have learnt something, but a great lesson will conclude with students being unsatisfied with what they've learnt, wanting to learn more, and asking more questions.
-That's fanning the flames of wonder.
-That's great teaching.
+A good lesson will end with the students being aware that they have learned something, whereas a great lesson will end with the students feeling dissatisfied with what they have learned, wanting to learn more, and asking more questions.
+That kind of activity stokes the fires of wonder.
+That is some excellent instruction.

-And the nature of their questions will branch out into an ever-widening circle of interests and concerns.
-Which brings me to the fifth dimension of great teachers.
+And the content of their inquiries will splinter off into an ever-expanding ring of interests and worries.
+Which brings me to the fifth and final aspect of excellent educators.

 Understanding The Wider Purposes Of Education

-Developing in students a commitment to thoughtful, honest, purposeful human agency, respectful of others and embracing the common concerns of one's communities, this is the wider objective of the calling of a teacher: to help young people come to know themselves and the power they have to change the world.
+To foster in students a dedication to human agency that is thoughtful, honest, and purposeful; to be respectful of others; and to embrace the common concerns of one's communities; this is the larger objective of the calling of a teacher; to assist young people in becoming familiar with both themselves and the power they have to alter the course of history.

 A good teacher is one who is able to explain and demonstrate concepts in a variety of ways for a variety of different learners and learning styles.
 A good teacher is a good learner—they learn how their student(s) learn—and modify their teaching accordingly.